-Accent Dance NYC offers participating schools a one-hour performance and lecture demonstration, free of cost, which takes a journey through classical ballet, tango, hip hop, and salsa.
+Accent Dance NYC offers participating schools a one-hour educational performance which takes a journey through various dance styles, including classical ballet, tango, hip hop, salsa.
 A narration interweaves the dance segments with the educational strategy of explaining basic elements and differences among the styles, yet proposing through the choreography that such diverse styles can be integrated into a harmonious whole.
 Each dance form is presented within a cultural-historic context, for the students’ educational enrichment.
 Accent Dance NYC brings its own sound system to perform at auditoriums, gyms, or cafeterias, to fit each school’s needs and capabilities.

 Accent Dance NYC partners with cultural, media, governmental, and arts organizations to bring high-level dance performances and dance education programming to varied audiences, including at the Bronx Music Heritage Center and the Poe Visitor Center in the Bronx, the Summer Streets Festival in Manhattan, the Battery Park Dance Festival, the Juneteenth celebration in New Rochelle, New York, the Picture House in Pelham, New York, Dardo Galletto Studios in Manhattan, and on BronxNet TV.